Moderate — Time to Talk to a Professional

 Lady Gaga

 Singer and actress.
-Has been publicly open about clinical depression alongside PTSD and chronic pain, and her use of therapy and medication.
+Has been publicly open about depression alongside PTSD and chronic pain, and her use of therapy and medication.

 Career Matches